microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/callrecording-delta.md

 #### Third and final response for the round

 The third response returns the only remaining recordings and a `@odata.deltaLink` property with a `deltaToken` which indicates that all recordings have been returned.
-Save and use the `@odata.deltaLink` URL to query for any new recording starting from this point onwards.
+Save and use the `@odata.deltaLink` URL to query for any new recording that is added from this point onwards.

 <!-- {
   "blockType": "response",